Towards Understanding Adversarial Robustness of Optical Flow Networks: Related Work

 Works on adversarial attacks concentrated on various sorts of recognition tasks, \ie, tasks where the output depends directly on some feature representation of the input image, such as classification, semantic segmentation, single-view depth estimation, or image retrieval.
-Recently, Ranjan \etal \cite{ranjan2019attacking} showed that also optical flow networks are vulnerable to patch-based adversarial attacks and can also attack flow networks in a real world setting.
-From their experimental evidence, they hypothesized that the encoder-decoder architecture is the main cause for the adversarial vulnerability, whereas spatial pyramid architectures as well as classical optical flow approaches are more robust to adversarial attacks.
-Further they showed that flow networks are not spatially invariant and the deconvolutional layers lead to an amplification of activations as well as checkerboard artifacts \cite{odena2016deconvolution}.
+Recently, Ranjan~\etal~\cite{ranjan2019attacking} showed that optical flow networks are also vulnerable to adversarial patch attacks and can also attack flow networks in a real-world setting.
+From their experimental evidence, they hypothesized that the encoder-decoder architecture is the main cause for the adversarial vulnerability, whereas spatial pyramid architectures, as well as classical optical flow approaches, are robust to patch-based attacks.
+Further, they showed that flow networks are not spatially invariant and the deconvolutional layers lead to an amplification of activations as well as checkerboard artifacts \cite{odena2016deconvolution}.
 Recently, Wong~\etal~\cite{wong2021stereopagnosia} showed that imperceptible perturbations added to each pixel individually can significantly deteriorate the output of stereo networks.
-However, these global perturbations can hardly be used for physical attacks.
-In this paper, we therefore focus our study on patch-based adversarial attacks \cite{ranjan2019attacking} rather than globally applied perturbations \cite{wong2021stereopagnosia}.
+They used adversarial data augmentation to make stereo networks more robust.
+While stereo networks are vulnerable to image-specific attacks, they showed that perturbations do not transfer well to the next time step.